kingdom-building-ministries/kbm-static-site/blog/_posts/2014-06-05-live-now-you-are-god-s-plan-a.md

   - Live Streaming
 ---

 *You are God's Plan A*, by Dwight Robertson will begin at 1:00pm (MST).
-Thank you for joining us!
+Thank you for joining us in the 16 Days Classroom!

 *While Jesus walked the earth, He modeled an “ancient-future” plan for high impact living: Up-close, main stream, and one life at a time.*